History of Málaga: The Revolution of 1868 and First Spanish Republic (1873–1874)

 In 1866, a revolt led by Juan Prim was suppressed, but in 1868 there was a further revolt, known as the Glorious Revolution.
 The progresista generals Francisco Serrano and Juan Prim revolted against Isabella and defeated her moderado generals at the Battle of Alcolea.
 Isabella was driven into exile in Paris, and euphoria reigned in Málaga when General Prim and the other revolutionary generals landed at the port.

 However, two years of revolution and anarchy followed, until in 1870 the Cortes declared that Spain would again have a king.
 Amadeus of Savoy was selected, and duly crowned King of Spain early the following year.
 Amadeus—a liberal who swore by the liberal constitution the Cortes promulgated—was faced immediately with the impossible task of bringing the disparate political ideologies of Spain to one table.

 Following the Hidalgo affair, when he had been required by the radical government to sign a decree against the artillery officers, Amadeus famously declared the people of Spain to be ungovernable, and fled the country.
 In his absence, a coalition of radicals, republicans, and democrats formed a government and on 11 February 1873 proclaimed the First Spanish Republic, which was immediately under siege from all quarters.
 The Carlists were the most immediate threat, launching a violent insurrection after their poor showing in the 1872 elections.
 There were calls for socialist revolution from the International Workingmen's Association and pressure from the Catholic Church against the fledgling republic.

-Málaga did not recognise the new Republic until 12 February when pro-Republicans took to the streets and erected barricades.
+Málaga did not recognize the new Republic until 12 February when pro-Republicans took to the streets and erected barricades.
 The Cantonal Revolution, a Cantonalist uprising whose goals included the redistribution of wealth and improvement of the situation of the working classes, spread locally throughout Spain in July.
 There were large disturbances in the city during the insurrection led by local militia leader Eduardo Carvajal; on 22 July a telegram from the civil governor, Francisco Sorlier, announced the proclamation of the Cantón Federal Malagueño Independiente.
 The Customs House was assaulted and many of its files and dossiers were burnt; factional clashes continued until General Manuel Pavía entered the city with his troops and ended the Cantón de Málaga on 19 September 1873.

-The chaotic situation in Spain caused officers in the Spanish military to plot against the Republic and in favour of Alfonso XII, son of the exiled Isabel II.
+The chaotic situation in Spain caused officers in the Spanish military to plot against the Republic and in favor of Alfonso XII, son of the exiled Isabel II.
 On 29 December 1874, General Martínez Campos led a coup d'état in Sagunto to restore the throne to Alfonso XII.
 Prime minister Sagasta's Liberal government did not object to this development, and allowed the restoration of the monarchy.